JimmyP29/Registration.API/README.md

 # Registration.API
+A .NET 8 Minimal Web API project that contains functionality for Registering, Logging in and Retriving persisted users.
+Please view this as a WIP, the same as with the [Registration.UI](https://github.com/JimmyP29/Registration.UI) project.
+I have made the decision to give a flavour of coding style and structure, as asked for and have not added things such as tests or validation.
+As such please let me be clear - __although it runs and works, I would not consider this a complete solution__ let alone a production ready one.

+I hope this is cool.

 ## Setting Up
 The project can be setup once cloned down in Visual Studio by simply running the project from within the IDE.
 As it is using an in-memory db there are no migrations that need to be run or set up.